Ryan-Siglag/wellness-buddy/README.md

 <li>Enjoy</li>

 # Description
-This is a chrome extension that gives you a random digital mindness tip whenever you open it.
+This is a chrome extension that gives you a random digital mindfulness tip whenever you open it.